opencv/opencv/modules/ml/doc/random_trees.rst

 Random trees have been introduced by Leo Breiman and Adele Cutler: http://www.stat.berkeley.edu/users/breiman/RandomForests/ .
 The algorithm can deal with both classification and regression problems.
 Random trees is a collection (ensemble) of tree predictors that is called
-**forest**
+*forest*
 further in this section (the term has been also introduced by L. Breiman).
 The classification works as follows: the random trees classifier takes the input feature vector, classifies it with every tree in the forest, and outputs the class label that recieved the majority of "votes".
-In the case of regression the classifier response is the average of the responses over all the trees in the forest.
+In case of regression, the classifier response is the average of the responses over all the trees in the forest.

-All the trees are trained with the same parameters, but on the different training sets, which are generated from the original training set using the bootstrap procedure: for each training set we randomly select the same number of vectors as in the original set ( ``=N`` ).
+All the trees are trained with the same parameters but on different training sets that are generated from the original training set using the bootstrap procedure: for each training set, you randomly select the same number of vectors as in the original set ( ``=N`` ).
 The vectors are chosen with replacement.
 That is, some vectors will occur more than once and some will be absent.
-At each node of each tree trained not all the variables are used to find the best split, rather than a random subset of them.
-With each node a new subset is generated, however its size is fixed for all the nodes and all the trees.
-It is a training parameter, set to
+At each node of each trained tree,  not all the variables are used to find the best split, rather than a random subset of them.
+With each node a new subset is generated.
+However, its size is fixed for all the nodes and all the trees.
+It is a training parameter set to
 :math:`\sqrt{number\_of\_variables}` by default.
-None of the trees that are built are pruned.
+None of the built trees are pruned.

 In random trees there is no need for any accuracy estimation procedures, such as cross-validation or bootstrap, or a separate test set to get an estimate of the training error.
 The error is estimated internally during the training.
 When the training set for the current tree is drawn by sampling with replacement, some vectors are left out (so-called
 *oob (out-of-bag) data*
 ).
 The size of oob data is about ``N/3`` .
-The classification error is estimated by using this oob-data as following:
+The classification error is estimated by using this oob-data as follows:

-*
+#.
-    Get a prediction for each vector, which is oob relatively to the i-th tree, using the very i-th tree.
+    Get a prediction for each vector, which is oob relative to the i-th tree, using the very i-th tree.

-*
+#.
-    After all the trees have been trained, for each vector that has ever been oob, find the class-"winner" for it (i.e. the class that has got the majority of votes in the trees, where the vector was oob) and compare it to the ground-truth response.
+    After all the trees have been trained, for each vector that has ever been oob, find the class-"winner" for it (the class that has got the majority of votes in the trees where the vector was oob) and compare it to the ground-truth response.

-*
+#.
-    Then the classification error estimate is computed as ratio of number of misclassified oob vectors to all the vectors in the original data.
-In the case of regression the oob-error is computed as the squared error for oob vectors difference divided by the total number of vectors.
+    Compute the classification error estimate as ratio of the number of misclassified oob vectors to all the vectors in the original data.
+In case of regression, the oob-error is computed as the squared error for oob vectors difference divided by the total number of vectors.

 **References:**